-In partnership with Public Services and Procurement Canada (PSPC) — the department responsible for the management of the Alexandra Bridge — the National Capital Commission (NCC) is leading a comprehensive engagement process on this project.
+Public Services and Procurement Canada (PSPC) is the federal government department responsible for the management of the Alexandra Bridge, with the NCC acting as partner.
+The NCC, as part of an integrated project team, is leading a comprehensive engagement process, as well as many studies on this project.

 Alexandra Bridge, the Ottawa River and Parliament Hill from Gatineau.